Skip to main content

 iteration += 1

-return "Agent reached maximum iterations"
+return "Agent reached max iterations"

 Python